github/codeql/docs/language/ql-training/cpp/intro-ql-cpp.rst

   Queries are always contained in query files with the file extension ``.ql``. `Quick queries <https://help.semmle.com/ql-for-eclipse/Content/WebHelp/quick-query.html>`__, run in `QL for Eclipse <https://help.semmle.com/ql-for-eclipse/Content/WebHelp/home-page.html>`__, are no exception: the quick query window maintains a temporary query file in the background.

-  Parts of queries can be lifted into `library files <https://help.semmle.com/QL/ql-handbook/modules.html#library-modules>`__ with the extension ``qll``.
+  Parts of queries can be lifted into `library files <https://help.semmle.com/QL/ql-handbook/modules.html#library-modules>`__ with the extension ``.qll``.
 Definitions within such libraries can be brought into scope using ``import`` statements, and similarly QLL files can import each other’s definitions using “import” statements.

   Logic can be encapsulated as user-defined `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__ and `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__, and organized into `modules <https://help.semmle.com/QL/ql-handbook/modules.html>`__.
 Each QLL file implicitly defines a module, but QL and QLL files can also contain explicit module definitions, as we will see later.